brugr9/UEPluginVolumeCreator/README.md

 ## Description

-Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint Visual Scripting system.
+Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint visual scripting system.

-The delivered assets provide importing DICOM&reg; based medical imaging data, applying DICOM Window and rendering by coloring from look-up tables and color-gradient based transferfunctions.
-With a clipping plane and/or with a region of interest the user may shrink the rendered volume interactively.
+The delivered assets provide importing DICOM&reg; based medical imaging data, applying values of interest&mdash;aka DICOM Window&mdash;and coloring the same from look-up tables and color-gradient based transferfunctions.
+With a clipping plane or a region of interest the user may shrink the rendered volume interactively.
 The plugin allows to create solutions that can be used in VR/AR serious games, e.g., for teaching and training in medical education.

 <!-- UE Marketplace : End 1/2 -->

 * Index Terms: Medical Imaging, Multiplanar Rendering, Direct Volume Rendering
-* Technology: DICOM, Unreal Engine, C++ Code Plugin, HLSL Compute Shader
+* Technology: DICOM, Unreal Engine, Blueprint visual scripting system, C++ Code Plugin, HLSL Compute Shader

 ---